Vladimir Šubic

-Vladimir Šubic (23 May 1894 – 16 November 1946) was a Slovene architect.
-He designed many buildings, most notably Nebotičnik in Ljubljana, which was the tallest building in Yugoslavia upon its completion.
+Vladimir Šubic (23 May 1894 – 16 September 1946) was a Slovene architect.
+He designed several moderate functionalist buildings in Ljubljana, most notably the Nebotičnik skyscraper, which was the tallest building in Yugoslavia upon its completion.
+His architectural design was rational and economic, following metropolitan patterns and American high-rise examples.

 Life

-Šubic was born in Ljubljana, then the capital of the Duchy of Carniola, part of Austria-Hungary.
+Šubic was born in Ljubljana, then the capital of the Duchy of Carniola, part of Austria-Hungary, and baptized Vladimir Ivan Viljem Šubic.
 He began his studies at the Technical University of Vienna in 1912, studying mechanical engineering.
-He studied shipbuilding at the University of Graz a year later, and in 1919 enrolled in the department of architecture at VTŠ in Prague.
+He studied shipbuilding at the University of Graz a year later, and in 1919 enrolled in the department of architecture at the Czech Technical University in Prague.
 He passed his final examinations in 1922 and began his career as an architect and engineer.

 He returned to Ljubljana, then part of the Kingdom of Serbs, Croats and Slovenes and soon became a successful architect.
 His interest in contemporary architectural developments led him to design the first Slovene skyscraper, based on the most recent architectural developments.

-After World War II his career became endangered because of his liberal worldview, regarded as hostile by the new Communist authorities.
+After World War II his career became endangered because of his liberal worldview, regarded as hostile by the new communist authorities.
 He was first imprisoned on secret charges and sentenced to forced labor, and then released and denied work.
 In 1946, he was sent by the Titoist regime of the Federal People's Republic of Yugoslavia to the work brigade in Bosnia, to work as an engineer on the construction of the Brčko-Banovići railway line.
-He died in Lukavac building the line the same year under unknown circumstances, although the cause of death was officially reported as a heart attack.
+He died in Lukavac building the line the same year under unknown circumstances, although the cause of death was officially reported as "infarction".
 He is buried in the Škofja Loka cemetery.